magmabits/Sonarite/README.md

 > Works the same as Netherite Armor, just upgrade Diamond Equipment using Sonarite Ingots.
 > A full set of Sonarite Armor slows the player down in exchange for a boost in damage.

-### Sonarite Sword
-> Lights up the target on hit, making it easier to see.
-Same damage as a Netherite Sword, but increased durability.

 ### Sonarite Tools
 > Increased mining speed and durability.